zelihami/Tubitak-ARF-Super-Machine-Deep-Learning/README.md

-# CIFAR10 Paralel Eğitim Projesi

-Bu proje, CIFAR10 veri seti üzerinde çeşitli paralelleştirme stratejilerini karşılaştırarak farklı derin öğrenme modellerinin performansını analiz etmeyi amaçlamaktadır.
-Eğitimler, ARF süper bilgisayarı üzerinde gerçekleştirilmiştir.

-Kullanılan Altyapı
+# CIFAR-10 Parallel Training Project

+This project aims to analyze the performance of various deep learning models on the **CIFAR-10** dataset by comparing different **parallelization strategies**.
+All experiments were conducted on the **ARF Supercomputer** using distributed training techniques.

+## Infrastructure

-- Sistem: ARF Süper Bilgisayarı
+- **System**: ARF Supercomputer
-- Yönetim Sistemi: SLURM
+- **Job Scheduler**: SLURM
-- GPU: NVIDIA A100 ve V100
+- **GPUs**: NVIDIA A100 and V100
-- CPU: 10 ve 20
-- Partition: akya-cuda, barbun-cuda
+- **CPUs**: 10-core and 20-core configurations
+- **Partitions**: `akya-cuda`, `barbun-cuda`
-- Dağıtık Eğitim: PyTorch Lightning + FSDP / DDP
+- **Distributed Training**: PyTorch Lightning with FSDP / DDP support

-# Deneysel Ayarlar

-Aşağıdaki parametre kombinasyonları test edilmiştir:
+## Experimental Settings

+The following combinations of training parameters were tested to evaluate performance under different scenarios:

-- Batch Size: 32, 128, 512
+- **Batch Sizes**: 32, 128, 512
-- Optimizer: SGD, Adam, RMSprop
+- **Optimizers**: SGD, Adam, RMSprop
-- Learning Rate: 0.01, 0.001
+- **Learning Rates**: 0.01, 0.001
-- Scheduler: None, StepLR, CosineAnnealingLR
+- **Schedulers**: None, StepLR, CosineAnnealingLR
-- GPU Sayısı: 2, 4
+- **Number of GPUs**: 2, 4
-- Epoch: 10
+- **Epochs**: 10

-## Detaylı sonuç raporu results klasörü altında bulunmaktadır.
+## Project Goals

+- Evaluate training speed and GPU/CPU utilization across parallel setups
+- Compare optimizer and scheduler impacts under different batch sizes
+- Demonstrate distributed training using PyTorch Lightning (FSDP and DDP)
+- Benchmark training time, accuracy, and scalability on a national HPC system

+## Results

+Detailed experiment logs, training curves, and metric-based comparisons can be found in the `results/` directory.
+These reports include:

+- Training/validation accuracy and loss plots
+- Resource usage summaries
+- Per-configuration result summaries

+All SLURM job submission scripts used for parallel training experiments are available in the scripts/ folder.
+These scripts can be modified to adjust GPU count, partition, model settings, and hyperparameters.